ALEJANDRA62/ALEJANDRA62/README.md

-- 👋 Hi, I’m @ALEJANDRA62
+- 👋 Hi, I’m @ALEJANDRA62 (Alejandra Traverso).
-- 👀 I’m interested in artificial intelligence.
+- 👀 I’m interesting in artificial intelligence.
-- 🌱 I’m currently learning Data Fundamentals; the tools and programming languages used in the data ecosystem.
+- I'm a journalist, I was born in Argentina but I live in Fortaleza, Brazil.
+- I always take online courses on data science, cloud computing, machine learning and AI.
-- 💞️ I’m looking to collaborate on AI and data projects.
+- I would like to collaborate on blogs to write articles about science and technology.
-- 📫 How to reach me by email: traversoalejandra8@gmail.com
+- 📫 You can contact me by email: alejandratraverso@hotmail.com